Andrew Wyeth: Work

+Inspired by Winslow Homer's watercolors, Wyeth painted an impressionistic watercolor, Coot Hunter, about 1933.
+There he experimented with the "fleeting effects of light and movement".
 In 1937, at age twenty, Wyeth had his first one-man exhibition of watercolors at the Macbeth Gallery in New York City.
 The entire inventory of paintings sold out, and his life path seemed certain.
 His style was different from his father's: more spare, "drier," and more limited in color range.
 He stated his belief that "the great danger of the Pyle school is picture-making."
-He did some book illustrations in his early career, but not to the extent that N.C.
-Wyeth did.
+He did some book illustrations in his early career, but not to the extent that N. C. Wyeth did.
+Public Sale (1943, Philadelphia Museum of Art), is one of his first tempera paintings.

 Wyeth was a visual artist, primarily classified as a realist painter, like Winslow Homer or Thomas Eakins.
 In a Life magazine article in 1965, Wyeth said that although he was thought of as a realist, he thought of himself as an abstractionist: "My people, my objects breathe in a different way: there's another core—an excitement that's definitely abstract.
 My God, when you really begin to peer into something, a simple object, and realize the profound meaning of that thing—if you have an emotion about it, there's no end."
 Some feel Wyeth's work went against modernist ideals by embodying middle-class values, but this caused conversations about his work to extend beyond painting to social class.

 He worked predominantly in a regionalist style.
 In his art, Wyeth's favorite subjects were the land and people around him, both in his hometown of Chadds Ford, Pennsylvania, and at his summer home in Cushing, Maine.
+In 1958, Andrew and Betsy Wyeth purchased and restored "The Mill", a group of 18th-century buildings that appeared often in his work, including Night Sleeper (1979, private collection).
+Brinton's Mill was added to the National Register of Historic Places in 1971.

 Dividing his time between Pennsylvania and Maine, Wyeth maintained a realist painting style for over seventy years.
 He gravitated to several identifiable landscape subjects and models.
 His solitary walks were the primary means of inspiration for his landscapes.
 He developed an extraordinary intimacy with the land and sea and strove for a spiritual understanding based on history and unspoken emotion.
 He typically created dozens of studies on a subject in pencil or loosely brushed watercolor before executing a finished painting, either in watercolor, drybrush (a watercolor style in which the water is squeezed from the brush), or egg tempera.
+Ring Road (1985) reflects the earth tones that Wyeth used throughout his career.
+Raven's Grove (1985) is a prime example of Wyeth's mastery of egg tempera and his evolution as an artist.